5 Takeaways From Maple Leafs Win in Motor City

 The Maple Leafs fired 54 shots on goal, including 42 shots after the second period.
 It was just the fourth time in franchise history – since they started tracking shots by period (1965-66) that the Maple Leafs have had 40-plus shots following 40 minutes of play.

 In fact, the game could’ve been far worse in terms of the score had Bernier not come in and made some of the saves that he did.
-The 54 shots was a season-high for the Maple Leafs and their ability to control the puck in the offensive zone allowed them to pepper the Red Wings’ goalies with that many opportunities.
+The 54 shots was the second time the team reached the 50-shot plateau this season and their ability to control the puck in the offensive zone allowed them to pepper the Red Wings’ goalies with that many opportunities.

 One Johnsson, Two Johnsson, Three